SoftwareApe/newkitchen/README.md

 For a production application we should create a CI/CD pipeline and a PR workflow based on continuous testing to avoid regressions.
 We should use container technology like Docker to avoid _works on my machine_ issues.

-In a production setting we should also continuously monitor application performance.
+In a production setting we should also continuously monitor application performance, as well as using Linters, auto-formatters, pre-commit rules and ideally static analysis to take as much of a load off the developers hands as possible.

 #### Logging